 Tuesday 1st October 2019: Leadership skills for sustainability and health

 9:30am – 5pm

-The Faculty of Public Health (FPH) has accredited this training course for 5 CPD credits last time.
-New CPD application has been applied for.
+The Faculty of Public Health (FPH) has accredited this training course for 5 CPD credits.

 An interactive one-day course for professionals and trainees working in healthcare including public health, clinicians, estates and management to develop leadership skills for environmental sustainability within and outside the health and care sector.

 Drawing on real-life examples, the course will include how health professionals can work with partners to incorporate environmental sustainability into public health programmes, healthcare facilities management and clinical care pathways.
 Intensive, small-group exercises will develop confidence and provide the opportunity to hone leadership skills.

 Wednesday 2nd October 2019: Sustainability in quality improvement

 The Royal College of Physicians (RCP) has accredited this training course for 5 CPD credits .